 How the Right Truck Accident Attorney can Help

 Trucking companies are very experienced in keeping damages low.
 They are experts in paying pennies on the dollar to victims for injuries.
 You need someone on your side who has experience with their tactics and can get you the financial support you need to heal and get back to your life.

-The attorneys at the Smiley Law Firm can help to level the playing field.
+A truck accident attorney from Smiley Law Firm can help to level the playing field.
 They are experienced in dealing with trucking company adjusters and insurance companies.
 They will also help to advise you on what doctors you should see for the types of injury that you or your loved ones have suffered.

-We have offices in Texas, Louisiana and California.
+We have offices in Texas, Louisiana, and California.
 Call us at 504-434-7700 for a free consultation, or fill out our contact form for questions about how we can help you with personal injury truck accident cases.

 , we write about the topic of truck accident extensively.
 As personal injury attorneys

 , we believe in educating our clients and the public with the most up to date information available.
 We have a number of blogs and articles